 ZIOPHARM Oncology, Inc. is a biopharmaceutical company that seeks to acquire, develop and commercialize, on its own or with partners, a diverse portfolio of cancer therapies that can address unmet medical needs through synthetic immuno-oncology.
-Pursuant to an exclusive channel collaboration agreement (or "ECC") with Intrexon Corporation, or Intrexon, we obtained certain exclusive rights to Intrexon's synthetic immuno-oncology platform for use in the field of oncology, which included a clinical stage product candidate, Ad-RTS-IL-12 used with the oral activator veledimex.
-The synthetic immunooncology platform is an industrialized engineering approach for molecular and cell biology and gene control.
+Pursuant to an exclusive channel partner agreement (or Channel Agreement) with Intrexon Corporation, or Intrexon, we obtained certain exclusive rights to Intrexon's synthetic immuno-oncology platform for use in the field of oncology, which included a clinical stage product candidate, Ad-RTS-IL-12 used with the oral activator veledimex.
+The synthetic immuno-oncology platform is an industrialized engineering approach for molecular and cell biology and gene control.
 It employs an inducible gene-delivery system that enables controlled in vivo expression of genes that produce therapeutic proteins to treat cancer.
 Ad-RTS-IL-12 + veledimex uses this gene delivery system to produce Interleukin-12, or IL-12, a potent, naturally occurring anti-cancer protein.
+The Company is also pursuing the development of therapies to address graft-versus-host disease, or GvHD.

-We have completed two Phase 2 studies evaluating Ad-RTS-IL-12 + veledimex, the first for the treatment of metastatic melanoma, and the second for the treatment of metastatic breast cancer; data from these Phase 2 studies were presented in December 2014 at the American Association for Cancer Research, or AACR, and the Company is currently completing its analysis.
-We have recently announced the initiation of a Phase 1b/2 study following standard chemotherapy for the treatment of patients with locally advanced or metastatic breast cancer and the initiation of a Phase 1 study in patients with recurrent or progressive glioblastoma or Grade III malignant glioma, a form of brain cancer.
+We have completed two Phase 2 studies evaluating Ad-RTS-IL-12 + veledimex, the first for the treatment of metastatic melanoma, and the second for the treatment of metastatic breast cancer.
+Initial data from these Phase 2 studies was presented in December 2014 at the American Association for Cancer Research, or AACR, and the Company is currently completing data analysis and subsequently publish in a scientific journal.
+We have announced the initiation of a single-center Phase 1b/2 study following standard chemotherapy for the treatment of patients with locally advanced or metastatic breast cancer and the initiation of a multi-center Phase 1 study in patients with recurrent or progressive glioblastoma (GBM) or Grade III malignant glioma, a form of brain cancer.
 Patients have been enrolled in both of these studies and recruitment of additional patients is on-going.
+We anticipate that early data from the GBM trial will be presented under an abstract at the upcoming Society for Neuro-Oncology meeting in November 2015.
+The Company will also present information about the ongoing breast cancer trial at the San Antonio Breast Cancer Symposium in December 2015.